-Visualizing the major EDA components can be done with electron-density differences (EDD)42.
-Figure 4 illustrates the polarization and charge-transfer components for Pt13-CO(atop).
+Visualizing the major EDA components can be done with electron-density differences (EDD).
+45 Fig. 4 illustrates the polarization and charge-transfer components for Pt13-CO(atop).
 Polarization can be thought of as the change in quantum state where the fragments in the supermolecule are preparing for electron transfer among each other.
 This can be visualized as an increase in the electron density close to the nucleophilic carbon atom on the side facing the electrophilic platinum atom.
 During charge transfer, the region between the carbon atom and the platinum atom experiences an increase in electron density as the two atoms form a covalent bond.
-A corresponding decrease in electron density is observed at the face of the carbon atom, indicating that the electrons migrated from the carbon atom toward the bonding region with the platinum atom.
+A corresponding decrease in electron density is observed at the face of the carbon atom, indicating that the electrons migrated from the carbon atom

+Table 3 Mulliken population analyses of Pt13-CO(atop), Pt55-CO(atop), and anatase-Pt13-CO(atop) for the optimized supermolecule state after charge transfer has occurred toward the bonding region with the platinum atom.
 This suggests that the energy decomposition of Pt13-CO(atop) is qualitatively reasonable with the covalency between the Pt nanoparticle and carbon monoxide.